apache/druid/docs/development/extensions-core/kafka-supervisor-reference.md

 ```
 ## Ingesting from multiple topics
 To ingest from multiple topics, you have to set `multiTopic` in the supervisor IO config to `true`.
 Multiple topics
-can be passed as a regex pattern as the value for `topic` in the io config.
+can be passed as a regex pattern as the value for `topic` in the IO config.
 For example, to ingest data from clicks and
-impressions, you will set `topic` to `clicks|impressions` in the io config.
+impressions, you will set `topic` to `clicks|impressions` in the IO config.
 If new topics are added to the cluster that
 match the regex, druid will automatically start ingesting from those new topics.
 If you enable multi-topic
 ingestion for a datasource, downgrading will cause the ingestion to fail for that datasource.